blockchain-unica/asc1-experiments/use_cases/stateless/oracle.md

 ```

 We now have to add to this transaction the signature of O on the value 0.
-To do this, we first need to generate a keyfile for the oracle:
+To do this, we first need to generate a keyfile for the oracle
+(indeed, the following operations must be performed by the user who controls O):
 ```
 # goal account export -a IPX7RJQPIHEEESTRRKF4QGNERGZE325NNFSYA5IX76VZRUTPQXZWNEMS7Q
 ```